 and indeed he does.
 There’s something oddly compelling about how cavalierly the family copes with the strange happenings.
 I was a little incredulous that when Theresa accidentally chops off two of her fingers to the first knuckle, Nate is walking her to the car, instructing Benny to get the alpacas into the barn by ten.
 Meanwhile, Theresa is muttering in mild astonishment that she could make such a mistake.
 When she comes home from the hospital the next day (this seemed to me an extremely short time, so I googled how long one can expect to be hospitalized for a finger reattaching, and apparently it really is 0-1 days), she’s bemoaning losing her clients.
 The more horrible things get, the more they pull together.
 Until they don’t.

 I do have gripes, the biggest being clunky exposition.
 Lavinia introduces us to the family dog by announcing him as Benny’s partner in crime like she’s making a documentary.
 Or Nate rehashing to Theresa how the family relocated from the big city to the farm, even though she was there.
 In addition, there are random events that go nowhere, like Lavinia crying in her room after Theresa suggests that by wearing skimpy clothes and flirting with Ward, she’s sending him signals.
-My least favorite, Lavinia is a Wiccan.
+My least favorite of the film, though, is that Lavinia is a Wiccan.
 She’s shown doing a ritual that’s fairly accurate, at least for the movies, but she has a stupid cape and she’s really annoying about it.

 The movie starts out pretty slow, but once it gets going, it really gets going.
-It’s creepy and disturbing and totally unpredictable.
-It’s gorgeous and hallucinatory and haunting.
+It’s creepy and totally unpredictable.
 In one scene a jump scare made me do this weird surprised grunt.
 Not that it relies on jump scares.
 It’s classy like that.
+Check it out if you’re in the mood for something gorgeous and hallucinatory and haunting.